 Rescue last night’s meal by topping it with a simple hard boiled egg.
 Scrambled eggs make a great side for many dishes.

 These two meals use the exact same ingredients: beef, spinach, cabbage, quinoa, and an egg.
 The first meal mixed an egg with leftover quinoa to create a funky pan fried quinoa cake.
-See How to cook quinoa (the tasty way) for the quinoa-cooking steps.

 This second dish simply tops a hard boiled egg onto the reheated ingredients.
 Easy peasy thanks to my ridiculous gadget, The Egg Cooker.